FlipTask/fliptask-api/README.md

 # FlipTask (Task Management)

-### Prerequisite
+## Prerequisite

-You have to install following dependencies to start:
+You need to have following in order to run the project:

 - `MongoDB`
 - `Node.js` version >= 10.x